indradb/indradb/README.md

 This exposes three applications:

 * `braid-server`: For running the HTTP server.
-* `braid-user`: Manages the creation and deletion of accounts.
+* `braid-account`: Manages the creation and deletion of accounts.
 * `braid-db`: For managing the databases underlying braid datastores.
 At the moment, this only has one function: to create the database schema for postgres-backed datastores, via `braid-db init`.

 ## Environment variables